-Improper installation of a child restraint to the LATCH anchorages can lead to failure of an infant or child restraint.
+Improper installation of a child restraint to the LATCH anchorages can lead to failure of the restraint.
 The child could be badly injured or killed.
-Follow the manufacturer's directions exactly when installing an infant or child restraint.
+Follow the child restraint manufacturer's directions exactly when installing an infant or child restraint.